fahim-shahriar-alif/DBMS_Website/Data_Set/SYSTEM_OVERVIEW.md

 ### 🎯 What is ASA Data Server?

-**ASA (American Stock Association) Data Server** is a centralized stock market data management system that connects all stakeholders in the stock market ecosystem.
+**ASA (Association for Social Advancement) Data Server** is a centralized stock market data management system that connects all stakeholders in the stock market ecosystem.

 ---